Cautious Weight Decay: Experiments

 \textbf{Ablations of weight decay.} Figure~\ref{fig:wd_loss} sweeps the weight–decay coefficient $\lambda$ for a 338M model on C4: $\lambda\!\in\![0,\,0.4]$ for \muon{} and \adamw{}, and $\lambda\!\in\![0,\,3.0]$ for \lion{}.
 Two patterns are consistent across runs: (i) at a fixed $\lambda$, \Meth{} attains a lower final loss than the corresponding baseline with decoupled weight decay; (ii) the minimizing value $\lambda^\star$ is essentially unchanged when replacing the baseline with \Meth{}.
 In practice, one can swap in \Meth{} at an already tuned $\lambda$ and obtain improvements without additional sweeps.

 \textbf{Ablations on masking.} Table~\ref{tab:ablation_experiments} tests whether the benefits arise from the \emph{amount} of decay applied or from \Meth{}’s \emph{structure}.
 Replacing our mask with a time-matched Bernoulli ``random mask'' substantially degrades performance (e.g., $2.56\!\to\!2.82$ for \adamw{}, $2.42\!\to\!2.73$ for \muon{}), showing that simply reducing the frequency of decay is insufficient.
-Substituting the indicator with the gradient-based $\ind(\vg\vx\geq0)$ also underperforms.
+Substituting the indicator with the gradient-based $\ind(\vg\vx\geq\0)$ also underperforms.
 Finally, $\lambda=0$ remains worse than tuned decay, illustrating that explicit regularization is helpful and \Meth{} leverages it more effectively.
+We further verify the difference between \Meth{} and SPD~\citep{TianHK24} with additional instruction-following fine-tuning experiments.
+We fine-tune on the Alpaca GPT-4 dataset~\citep{PengLHGG23}, which contains 52,000 instruction--response pairs generated by GPT-4~\citep{OpenAI23}, and evaluate on three benchmarks: MMLU~\citep{HendrycksBBZMSS21}, comprising 57 tasks and 14{,}079 questions covering a broad range of world knowledge; AGIEval~\citep{ZhongCGLLWSCD24}, a human-centric benchmark with 9,316 instances targeting general reasoning and problem-solving skills; and WinoGrande~\citep{SakaguchiBBC21}, a large-scale commonsense reasoning dataset with 44,000 instances.
+We consider two base models, TinyLlama~\citep{ZhangZWL24} and Mistral-7B~\citep{Jiang23}, and compare LoRA~\citep{HuSWALWWC22}, SPD~\citep{TianHK24}, a layerwise ``inner-product'' variant of \Meth{} using $\ind(\inprod{\vu}{\vx}\geq0)$, and our proposed ``elementwise'' \Meth{}.
+Table~\ref{tab:spd_cwd_instruction} reports accuracy on MMLU, AGIEval, and WinoGrande for TinyLlama and Mistral-7B.

 \textbf{Training dynamics.} On 1B models trained for 100B tokens, we observe that \Meth{} tends to improve the loss trajectory relative to tuned \adamw{} and \muon{}, rather than only the final value (Figure~\ref{fig:shared_caption}).
 A similar pattern appears at 986M: Figure~\ref{fig:train_loss} in Appendix~\ref{ssec::addtitional_results} shows evaluation/training loss and RMS parameter norm over time. \Meth{} generally achieves lower loss while ending with an intermediate norm.
 In contrast, removing decay entirely ($\lambda=0$) descends faster mid-training but plateaus earlier, finishing at higher loss and the largest norm; tuned \adamw{} with $\lambda>0$ yields the smallest norm.
 Overall, these results suggest that the gains come from a more selective application of regularization rather than from disabling it.